novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 touch infrastructure.tf
 ```

-Next, create new key pair using `ssh-keygen` command below.
-This will generate the `id_rsa.pub` public key, and `id_rsa` private key.
-Later we will upload the public key into aws and use the private key to perform `ssh` access into the newly created EC2 instance.
+Next, create a new key pair using `ssh-keygen` command below.
+This will generate the `id_rsa.pub` public key and `id_rsa` private key.
+Later we will upload the public key into AWS and use the private key to perform `ssh` access into the newly created EC2 instance.

 ```bash
 cd terraform-automate-aws-ec2-instance